Equilibration of objective observables in a dynamical model of quantum measurements: Measurement via objectifying observables

 Let us now consider some arbitrary equilibrium state $\rho_{eq}$, calculated according to Eq.~\eqref{eEquilibState} for some time-independent Hamiltonian.
 Fixing a pointer (i.e.\ measurement) basis on the system $\{\ket{i}_{S}\}_{i}$, one can separate this state into diagonal and off-diagonal parts:

 where the state $\rho^{(i)}$ is a density matrix on $\bigotimes_{k=1}^{N_{O}} \mathcal{H}_{k}$, which is the environment Hilbert space consisting of $N_{O}$ observer systems.
 Our goal is to quantify how well observers can distinguish between system states $\{\ket{i}_{S}\}_{i}$.
 To do this, we can use convex optimisation to find the optimal projectors for each observer system to distinguish between the possible outcomes of the measured system $S$ \cite{le2018objectivity,mironowicz2017monitoring}.
-The maximum probability of success for each observer system $k$ to reproduce the statistics of $S$ (in the pointer basis) is defined as \cite{poderini2022witnessing}:
+In particular, we can define a set of projectors $\{\Pi_{k}^{i}\}_{i}$ via an optimisation procedure.
+By considering the maximum probability of success for each observer system $k$ to reproduce the statistics of $S$ (in the pointer basis), we can define a quantity $\mathcal{P}_{k}$ as \cite{poderini2022witnessing}:

 where $\rho_{k}^{(i)} = \operatorname{tr}_{k'\neq k}\left( \rho^{(i)} \right)$ is the state of the $k^{\text{th}}$ observer system conditioned on the system $S$ being in the state $\ket{i}$, and $\{\Pi_{k}^{i}\}_{i}$ are a complete set of projectors on $\mathcal{H}_{k}$.
 In the following, we will use $\{\Pi_{k}^{i}\}_{i}$ to denote the particular set of optimal projectors satisfying the maximisation in Eq.~\eqref{prob_succ}.
 We will use these optimal projectors to construct the objectifying observables, as well as an SBS state close to the given equilibrium state $\rho_{eq}$.